NYC Labor Law Attorneys Explain the Causes of Scaffolding Accidents and Collapses, Including Common Injuries

 - Improperly installing the scaffolding, such as not fastening them together properly, and

-- Other unsafe practices with scaffolding that could cause it to collapse in on itself.
+- Other unsafe practices with scaffolding could cause it to collapse in on itself.

 Electrocutions on Scaffolding